MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/Update-MgBetaUserOutlookMasterCategory.md

 ## SYNOPSIS
 Update the writable property, **color**, of the specified outlookCategory object.
 You cannot modify the **displayName** property\nonce you have created the category.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgUserOutlookMasterCategory](/powershell/module/Microsoft.Graph.Users/Update-MgUserOutlookMasterCategory?view=graph-powershell-v1.0)

 ## SYNTAX